moode-player/docs/master_development guide.md

 # 3. Reference materials

-The following reference materials are available that provide details on the structure of moOde and on how to use the build tooling to generate the front-end and back-end, build packages and build the ISO image.
+The following reference materials provide details on the structure of moOde and on how to use the Build Tooling to generate the front-end and back-end, configure and build packages and build the ISO image.

 |Document|Description|
 | :- | :- |